metesengul/sheet/README.md

 n = s.to_array()
 ```

-Check out the source file for function parameters and such.
+Check out the source file for more information about function parameters and such.